 Instructions

-- Heat oil in a large pan over a medium heat.
+- Heat ½ tablespoon oil in a large saucepan over medium heat.
 Add the onion, garlic, celery and carrots then reduce the heat to low and cook for approx. 5 mins (until softened.)

-- Add the sweet potato, curry powder, smoked paprika & cumin then stir for a further minute.
+- Add the sweet potato, curry powder, smoked paprika & cumin, stir for a further minute.

 - Add the lentils & water.
-Bring to the boil, then reduce the heat to low and allow to simmer until cooked, soft and water absorbed (approx. 25 mins)
+Bring to the boil, then reduce the heat to low and allow to simmer until cooked, soft and all the water is absorbed (approx. 25 mins)

 - Transfer the mixture to a mixing bowl and allow to cool.
 Add the egg and breadcrumbs then stir until combined.

-- Divide the mixture to form 4 patties.
-(You can make smaller ones if prefered)
+- Divide the mixture to form 6 patties.

-- Heat the oil in a large frypan over a medium heat.
-Cook the patties for 4-5 minutes each side or until golden and warmed through. (*SEE NOTE 5 for Oven Cooking)
+- Heat the remaining oil in a large nonstick skillet over medium heat.
+Cook the patties for 4-5 minutes each side or until golden and warmed through.

 This is a great recipe!
 Is it ok to give to a baby (8 months) if made with green lentils?